 Instalment payments or a regular amount may be transferred to the Council through phone or internet banking.
 The bank account for phone/internet payments is Account number: 01 0877 0129222 00.
-Use the Valuation Number as the reference.
+Please use the Valuation Number on your rates invoice as a reference.

 Options available for payment by direct debit include weekly, fortnightly, monthly, quarterly (instalment due date) and annual payment to claim discount.
 You complete and sign a direct debit application form (also available from all service centres) and we advise the amount of each payment, and the dates that payments will be debited.
 If you want to stop or change a direct debit, a call to the Council is all that's required.

 Ratepayers may direct credit a regular amount from their bank account into the Council's account.
 To avoid penalties, automatic payments should be set to clear each instalment by the due date.
 Council staff can help you to calculate this amount.

 Secure online credit card payments using Visa or MasterCard can be made through our eServices website.